 Letter before action

 For both practical and legal reasons, a letter of claim, sometimes also known as a letter before action, is crucial before starting legal proceedings.
+This is not least correct in the sense that a badly drafted or incorrect factual letter before action can hugely damage the ultimate propsects of success, whether in a negotiated settlement or fibal trial.

 Court proceedings, whether lawyers are instructed or otherwise, involve cost and risk.
 Court fees must be paid, which are increasingly expensive and if you start a claim and then decide to abandon it, you may well face the prospect of having to pay the defendant’s legal fees.
 A letter before action in many cases, if well written, will lead to the other party quickly understanding that you are serious in taking action and lead to a resolution without going to court.